dp9u0/awesome-stars/README.md

 ## Shell

+- [opengapps](https://github.com/opengapps/opengapps) - The main repository of the Open GApps Project
 - [WebIDE](https://github.com/Coding/WebIDE) - Coding WebIDE Community Edition
 - [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) - A delightful community-driven (with 1,000+ contributors) framework for managing your zsh configuration.
 Includes 200+ optional plugins (rails, git, OSX, hub, capistrano, brew, ant, php, python, etc), over 140 themes to spice up your morning, and an auto-update tool so that makes it easy to keep up with the latest updates from the community.
 - [scripts-to-rule-them-all](https://github.com/github/scripts-to-rule-them-all) - Scripts to Rule Them All